roboscienceorg/book/source/Sensors/PositionSensors.rst

 reliably interpret for location information.
 We will explore several of these ideas with beacon systems as our guiding example.

-Beacons are probably the simplest approach to localization.
+:index:`Beacons` are probably the simplest approach to localization.
 A beacon is any type of landmark with a known location.
 Natural beacons such as stars, sun, moon, mountains, streams and other markers have been used throughout human existence [2]_.
 Manmade beacons include towers, signs,